How to Submit an Appeal

 Individuals who disagree with the decision made on an appeal, may request that the Parking Appeals Hearing Committee review the decision.

-This second appeal must be requested through the Office of Parking and Transportation within 10 business days of the postmark date on the first appeal.
+The citation must be paid and the second appeal must be requested through the Office of Parking and Transportation within 10 business days of the postmark date on the first appeal.

 The Office of Parking and Transportation will schedule a hearing time on the next available date that the the Parking Appeals Hearing Committee is to meet.
 Individuals will be scheduled within a 30-minute block (i.e., 3:00, 3:30, 4:00, or 4:30) and will present their case on a first-come first-served basis within that 30-minute time period.